kubewarden/docs/docs/tutorials/verifying-kubewarden.md

   <link rel="canonical" href="https://docs.kubewarden.io/tutorials/verifying-kubewarden"/>
 </head>

+The Kubewarden stack provides different attestations and assurances:

+- Provenance attestations: Inform of the build process, build dependencies, and aids in replicating the builds.
+Implement [SLSA](https://slsa.dev/spec/v1.0/) Standard (level 3 in our case).
+- SBOMs attestations: Contain the software dependencies.
+Help downstream consumers ascertain vulnerabilities of Kubewarden and its dependencies.
+- Signed artifacts: Indicate if an artifact is authentic or not, providing supply chain security.
+This includes the deliverables, but also the provenance and SBOM attestations.

-Kubewarden artifacts are signed using [Sigstore](https://docs.sigstore.dev), with the keyless workflow.
+Kubewarden artifacts, provenance attestations and SBOMs are signed using [Sigstore](https://docs.sigstore.dev), with the keyless workflow.
 This means that the signing certificate contains the following info, where `*` matches any following characters:

 - issuer: `https://token.actions.githubusercontent.com`
 - subject: `https://github.com/kubewarden/*`
 - x509 certificate extension for GHA, "github_workflow_repository": `kubewarden/*`